molevol-ub/galeon/README.md

 <br>

 #### 3.2.2.
-One family analysis using physical and evolutionary distances
+Single family analysis using physical and evolutionary distances

 Coordinates files will be processed as described in Section 3.2.1 to obtain the matrices and identify the clusters.
 However, in addition to coordinate files, proteins will be included to compute evolutionary distances.
 These distances will then be merged with the physical distance matrix by replacing the upper semi-matrix values.
 This "merged" matrix will be displayed as a heatmap, with all the identified clusters (if any) represented by black square shapes.